 legal resources necessary to hold negligent facilities accountable.

-When family members have reports of abuse or neglect in District of Columbia, they should make reports to the D.C.
-Long-Term Care Ombudsman Program.
+When family members have reports of abuse or neglect in the District of Columbia, they should make reports to the Washington DC Long-Term Care Ombudsman Program.
 Ombudsmen will research and investigate claims of abuse to help family members resolve their claims.

 Know the Signs of Nursing Home Abuse and Neglect

 Every nurse, nursing aide, employee, or healthcare contractor has a duty of care to report wrongdoing.
 Family members must recognize the signs of nursing home abuse and neglect to file a report to the Ombudsman Program.

 The following are both obvious and subtle signs that a resident is a victim of nursing home abuse and family members can report to the Ombudsman Program:

 - Unexpected bruises, open wounds, or another skin injury

 - Anxiety and depression